 p ⟧⟨ f₀ , f₁ , f₂ , f₃ = p ⟧ᵥ (f₀ f₁ f₂ f₃ [])

-It will also be convenient to have a special syntax for six variables.
+We will later use the following special syntax for six variables.

 p ⟧⟨ f₀ , f₁ , f₂ , f₃ , f₄ , f₅ = p ⟧ᵥ (f₀ f₁ f₂ f₃ f₄ f₅ [])